 If this sort of LED whitening interests you, you can head over to their user-friendly website and buy yourself a kit right now!
 You can choose to bundle your purchase with other goodies, such as charcoal floss and lip balm, or buy couple and family kits as well.
 There's also a wireless kit if you want totally hands-free, on-the-go treatment.
-And if you make a purchase, you can use code BDAY to get 20% off your order.
 For more information about Snow, have a look at our Snow review as well.

-The Snow Wireless kit is perfect for those who want white teeth and don't mind paying a little extra for added convenience and add-on benefits.
+The Snow Wireless Kit 2nd Generation is new and improved and perfect for those who want white teeth and don't mind paying a little extra for added convenience and add-on benefits.

-The Wireless kit has all of the basics as the Original, and of course, the mouthpiece is wireless and waterproof.
-It comes in a super sleek, compact futuristic capsule that is self-sanitizing.
-Additionally, the Wireless kit features new red light technology that eliminates bad bacteria in your mouth, while the blue light does its job to whiten.
+The Wireless Kit has all of the basics as the Original, and of course, the mouthpiece is wireless and waterproof.
+It comes in a super sleek, compact, portable charging case that self-sanitizes!
+Additionally, the Wireless Kit features new red light technology that eliminates bad bacteria in your mouth and supports gum health, while the blue light does its job to whiten.
 You can use it with Snow's smartphone app to track your progress.
-All in all, with the Wireless kit you get:
+The top features of the Wireless Kit are: